 With the plethora of ads in Ramadan, your ad can be easily prone to get lost in the sea of sameness.
 In order to have a viral ad that would stand out, you’ll need to tackle new angles that haven’t been tapped before.
 As viewers respond better to quality over quantity, they’re more selective and focused.

 A constant challenge for advertisers is creating content that builds personal connections, excites viewers, and goes viral.
-It would be very effective if brands start tackling age old values and Ramadan stories in a fresh new angle.
+It would be very effective if brands start tackling age-old values and Ramadan stories from a fresh new angle.
 This will not only have a strong impact on the audience but would also strengthen the brand’s connection with consumers.

 Tell a story

 The art of storytelling to connect through multi-part stories or web series is increasingly popular.
 Storytelling isn’t only for Ramadan-related themes; you can also create a storyline that includes an Eid message.
 So, use Ramadan as an opportunity to build an engaging story and Eid as a chance to polish your campaign with Eid-specific content that connects with people.

 This was done successfully by Makeup Forever’s all-star Ramadan YouTube series that truly engaged audiences.

 Form a connection with your brand

 During Ramadan, rather than loading up your ads with information and concepts, have an ongoing conversation with your audience using short, concise messages.